 from twisted.internet import defer, reactor @defer.inlineCallbacks def print_file(): try: # async_get_file still returns a Deferred file_ = yield async_get_file() # After yield, it's not a Deferred anymore yield async_print_file(file_) print "Success." except Exception as err: print "Error", err finally: print "Shutting down" reactor.stop() if __name__ == '__main__': print_file() reactor.run()

 Beautiful, isn’t it?
+Well, not really the most beautiful piece of code you will see around the world, but better than the previous example.
 What does all the magic is the yield statement (without using it, file_ would still be a Deferred)

 When the code inside a function decorated by the inlineCallbacks decorator yields a Deferred (in that case, a function that returns a Deferred), the code goes on and the reactor will come back after the Deferred fires.
 It’s return value will be returned on the yield statement, and, if any errors occurred, the exception will be raised (that’s why I yielded inside a try/except clause).